datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 #### GridSearchCV

 GridSearchCV is a technique that searches for the optimal hyper-parameters provided during the instantiating of the GridSearchCV model.
-Using its built in cross validation it can search over the grid of the provided hyperparameters to evaluate the performance of each and then use the parameter(s) it found to be the best when making the predictions.
+Using its built in cross validation it can search over the grid of the provided hyper-parameters to evaluate their performance and then use the parameter(s) it found to be most accurate.

 #### Gradient Boost

 When boosting a model the model is building multiple simple models and learning from these models to be more approximate when predicting.
-These simple models are referred to as weak model or weak learners.

 Gradient Boosting looks at these weak models sequentially and trains on the residuals or errors in order to give more importance to the less accurate predictions and once completed uses what was learned from these predictions to combine with the strong predictions to have a better overall approximation.